phiresky/joint-multilingual-speech-recognition-and-language-id/thesis.md

 We used the switchboard dataset [@godfrey_switchboard-1_1993] which consists of 2438 english telephone conversations of five to ten minutes, 260 hours in total.
 Pairs of participants from across the United States were encouraged to talk about a specific topic selected from 70 possibilities.
 Conversation partners and topics were selected so two people would only talk once with each other and every person would only discuss a specific topic once.
-These telephone conversations are annotated with transcriptions and word alignments \cite{swbalign} with a total of 390k utterances or 3.3 million words.
+These telephone conversations are annotated with transcriptions and word alignments [@harkins_isip_2003] with a total of 390k utterances or 3.3 million words.
 The audio data is given as stereo files, where the first speaker is on the left channel and the second speaker on the right channel.
 We split the dataset randomly into 2000 conversations for training, 200 for validation and 238 for evaluation.
 As opposed to many other datasets, the transcriptions also contain backchannel utterances like _uh-huh_ and _yeah_, making it ideal for this task.

 The transcriptions are split into _utterances_, which are multiple words grouped by speech structure, for example (slashes indicate utterance boundaries): "did you want me to go ahead / okay well one thing i- i- i guess both of us have very much aware of the equality / uh it seems like women are uh just starting to really get some kind of equality not only in uh jobs but in the home where husbands are starting to help out a lot more than they ever did um".
 The length of these utterances varies in length from one word to whole sentences.
 Each of them has a start time and stop time attached, where the stop time of one utterance is always the same as the start time of the next utterance.
 For longer periods of silence, an utterance containing the text  "[silence]" is between them.